Prospects for joint multiband detection of intermediate-mass black holes by LGWA and the Einstein Telescope: Conclusion

 IMBHs are widely regarded as the crucial link between stellar-mass and supermassive black holes.
 However, no definitive EM evidence has yet been found.
 GW observations provide a powerful means of directly detecting IMBH merger events.
 The GW signals from IMBH mergers primarily fall in the decihertz frequency band, where the lunar-based detector LGWA offers exceptionally high sensitivity, making it well suited to capture such signals.
 In contrast, the ground-based detector ET is more sensitive to the late merger phase of lower-mass systems, effectively compensating for LGWA's observational limitations in this region.
 Therefore, multi-band observations combining LGWA and ET can fully exploit their complementary strengths, enabling continuous tracking of the entire coalescence process of IMBH systems and significantly improving detection capabilities.

 In this study, we first simulate the parameter distributions of IMBH binary sources based on three distinct population models.
-Next, we calculate the SNRs for each detector configuration and assess how redshift, primary mass, inclination angle, and mass ratio affect their detectability.
-Finally, we examine the selection biases introduced by detector sensitivity limitations and their impact on recovering the intrinsic population distributions.
-We also explore the advantages of multi-band observations compared to single-detector observations in enhancing detection performance and reducing selection biases.
+We then calculate the SNRs for each detector configuration and use the FIM to estimate parameter uncertainties, while assessing the effects of redshift, primary mass, inclination angle, and mass ratio on detectability.
+Finally, we examine the detectable distributions for different detectors and explore the advantages of multi-band observations over single-detector observations in enhancing detection performance and recovering the intrinsic population distributions.

 Our results demonstrate that multi-band observations combining LGWA and ET significantly enhance the detection capabilities for IMBH binary mergers across a broad parameter space.
 Within the joint network, ET's high sensitivity to low-mass and highly asymmetric mass-ratio systems compensates for LGWA's limitations in these regions, while LGWA excels at detecting high-mass systems.
 Together, they complement each other and effectively expand coverage across parameters such as primary mass, redshift, mass ratio, and inclination angle.
-Across three distinct population models, multi-band observations better recover the intrinsic mass distribution and substantially reduce the selection biases inherent in single-detector observations.
+Across three distinct population models, multi-band observations can better recover the intrinsic mass distribution and reduce the biases resulting from the limited detection capabilities of single detectors.
 We conclude that multi-band GW synergetic observations play an essential role in detecting IMBHs and uncovering the population of their binary systems, offering a promising path toward a deeper understanding of IMBHs.